Wheatgrass

 Background

-People use wheatgrass for conditions such as a blood disorder that reduces levels of protein in the blood called hemoglobin (beta-thalassemia), high cholesterol, a type of inflammatory bowel disease (ulcerative colitis), and many others, but there is no good scientific evidence to support these uses.
+People use wheatgrass for a blood disorder that reduces levels of protein in the blood called hemoglobin (beta-thalassemia), cancer, high cholesterol, inflammatory bowel disease, and many other conditions, but there is no good scientific evidence to support these uses.

-When applied to the skin: Wheatgrass is POSSIBLY SAFE when applied to the skin as a cream for up to 6 weeks.
+When applied to the skin: Wheatgrass is possibly safe when used for up to 6 weeks.

 Special Precautions & Warnings: